s2t2/react-robots/README.md

 > NOTE: Component tests require a test web server to be running on localhost:3000.
 Use `npm run start-test`.

-> NOTE: Component tests require a webdriver server to be running on http://127.0.0.1:4444/wd/hub.
+> NOTE: Component tests using webdriverio require a webdriver server to be running on http://127.0.0.1:4444/wd/hub.
 Use `npm run wdio-start`.

 Run a single component test.